cyberneticm/documentation/content/applications/finance/accounting/bank/transactions.rst

    the issue.
 To maintain flexibility, it is still possible to save without first resolving the issue.

-To attach a digital copy (i.e., JPEG, PNG, or PDF) of the bank statement for enhanced recordkeeping, click the :icon:`fa-paperclip` :guilabel:`Attachments` button and select the file to attach.

-To generate and print a PDF of the bank statement, click the :guilabel:`Print` button (if accessed via the reconciliation view) or click on the :icon:`fa-cog`:guilabel:`(gear)` icon and click :icon:`fa-print`:guilabel:`Statement` (if accessed via the list view).
+To generate and print a PDF of the bank statement, click on the :icon:`fa-cog` :guilabel:`(gear)` icon and click :icon:`fa-print` :guilabel:`Statement`.

 .. note::
-   When a bank statement is generated to be printed, it is automatically added to the :guilabel:`Attachments`.
+   When a bank statement is generated to be printed, it is automatically added to the :guilabel:`Attachments` if no file was attached when creating the statement.